qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 You should see a sample chatbot interface below:
 ![SampleChatbotUI](images/SampleChatbotUI.png)

-A demonstration example of how conversation would be like:
+A demonstration example of how conversation would be as follows:
 ![SampleChatbotConversation](images/SampleChatBotInteraction.png)

 To terminate program, press 'Ctrl' + 'C'.